 Now, whisk the eggs and sugar over the double boiler for about 1 minute and then add in the champagne.
-You want to vigorously whisk the zabaglione until it becomes super light and fluffy and honestly resembles a hollandaise sauce, after all it is made the exact same way.
+You want to vigorously whisk the zabaglione until it becomes super light and fluffy and honestly resembles a hollandaise sauce, after all, it is made the exact same way.

-You’re going to whisk continually for a bout 4 to 6 minutes so be sure to get that arm pumped up!
+You’re going to whisk continually for about 4 to 6 minutes so be sure to get that arm pumped up!
 A quick trick that is if you see your eggs startling to scramble simply remove it from the double boiler and continue to whisk the zabaglione.
 That’s it, zabaglione finished!

-The best way I know how to serve this is taking out a scoop and pouring the zabaglione all over the top and then hit it with some whipped cream.
+The best way I know how to serve this is by taking out a scoop and pouring the zabaglione all over the top and then hit it with some whipped cream.
 Seriously you guys, this may be the best dessert you’ve ever eaten.
 It’s divine.

 - Sour Cream Bundt Cake

 - Apple Galette Recipe